zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 which matches the results found using the scalar wave theory \[[4](#references) (ch.
 4.21, 4.42)\].
 Intuitively, this makes sense, since the particle looks the same regardless of the choice of the plane of reference (assuming the latter contains the direction of incidence), and the sensor (that only measures power) is not sensitive to the orientation of incoming light.

--->

 ### Lorenz-Mie-Debye Theory

-The Lorenz-Mie-Debye theory presents a rigorous solution to the problem of [diffraction](https://en.wikipedia.org/wiki/Diffraction) by an isotropic conducting sphere, also known as [Mie scattering](https://en.wikipedia.org/wiki/Mie_scattering).
+The Lorenz-Mie-Debye theory presents a rigorous solution to the problem of [diffraction](https://en.wikipedia.org/wiki/Diffraction) by a conducting sphere, also known as [Mie scattering](https://en.wikipedia.org/wiki/Mie_scattering).
 The solution is exact in the sense that it does not employ any approximations, so it exhibits all classical and semi-classical (e.i. wave-mechanical) effects, and thus shows an excellent agreement with experimental data (see \[[16](#references) (ch.
 5)\] for a list of references).

 The original theory was independently formulated by Lorenz (1890), Mie (1908), and Debye (1909).
-The derivation of the relevant formulas can be found in many popular textbooks, such as \[[4](#references) (ch.
+The derivation of the relevant formulae can be found in many popular textbooks, such as \[[4](#references) (ch.
 9), [6](#references) (ch.
 14.5)\].
 A more mathematically elegant treatment of the problem was given by Hansen in a series of papers (1935, 1936, 1937).
 It has also been presented in a recent open access paper \[[15](#references)\], which we use as the foundation of this section.

 The general idea behind the solution is fairly simple.
 We treat electromagnetic scattering as a boundary value problem.
 If we expand the expression of the electromagnetic field in series of vector harmonics, the boundary conditions take a particularly simple form, which can be harnessed to find the (initially unknown) coefficients of the series expansion.